sonnynomnom/twitch-sql-project/README.md

 5. What are the most popular games in `stream`?
 Create a list of games and their number of viewers. `ORDER BY` from most popular to least popular.

-6. Create a new column named `genre` for each of the games in `stream`.
+6. Using a `CASE` statement, create a new column named `genre` for each of the games in `stream`.
 Group the games into their genres: Multiplayer Online Battle Arena (MOBA), First Person Shooter (FPS), Survival, and Others.

-Using `CASE` statement, your logic should be:
+Your logic should be:

 *
 If League of Leagues → MOBA